wyattsweet/Data-Structures-and-Algorithms/README.md

 #### Dijkstra's Algorithm

-Used to find the shortest path from one node in a graph to another.
+Used to find the shortest path from one node to another in a directed weighted graph.
+The total path distance will be determined by the sum of the edge values.
+The shortest path will be the sum with the lowest value.

-**Steps**

-1. Mark the distance from the source node to every other node in the graph as infinity to signify those nodes have not yet been visited.
-*